 The Company's policy is to encourage attendance by all directors at annual meetings of stockholders.
-All seven of the Board members nominated for reelection attended last year's annual meeting.
+All seven members of the Board who were directors at the time of last year's annual meeting attended the annual meeting.

 Code of Ethical Conduct